 This led to the feast and famine cycle for a while.
-This was supplemented with training courses for large enterprises who required 2–3 courses a year, adding up to a decent income while I was generating leads for the company.
+This was supplemented with training courses for large enterprises that required 2–3 courses a year, adding up to a decent income while I was generating leads for the company.

-With time, increasing the revenue, building processes, streamlining project management, recruiting people, dealing with finances became top of mind for a certain period of time.
+With time, increasing the revenue, building processes, streamlining project management, recruiting people, and dealing with finances became top of mind for a certain period of time.
 It’s a never-ending loop of common business challenges (which I’ve listed down and explained) popping up in different stages of the business.

 If you offer a service in a competitive market, lead generation is often a pressing problem.
 In a “high demand” skilled market, hiring top talent is extremely rough.